 In Australia, nearly 40,000 square kilometres of low-lying coastal regions possess acid sulfate soils.
 Proper investigations and measures are therefore critical in minimising impact to the environment.
 We help you protect the environment by providing the analytical information to support sustainable development.

-ChemCentre can perform surveys and assessments of sites for reactive soils containing sulfidic and sulfuric substances and Monosulfidic Black Ooze (MBO).
-Additionally, we can offer comprehensive analysis of primarily soil acidity, as well as characterisation and content of sulfur species by the Suspension POCAS method.
+ChemCentre has expertise in the analysis of reactive soils containing sulfidic and sulfuric substances and Monosulfidic Black Ooze (MBO).
+Additionally, we can offer comprehensive analysis of primarily soil acidity, as well as characterisation and content of sulfur species by the Suspension Peroxide Oxidation Combined Acidity and Sulfur (SPOCAS) method.

 For mining and resources projects, you may also be interested in our Acid Metalliferous Drainage Services.